I know it’s long, but please bear with me & have patience.

 - After the preparation of the

-structure we copy the filename of the executable binary file, command-line arguments and environment variables to thelinux_bprm
+linux_bprmstructure we copy the filename of the executable binary file, command-line arguments and environment variables to thelinux_bprmfrom the kernel with the call of thecopy_strings_kernelfunction:

 - And set the pointer to the top of the new program’s stack that we set in the